JeffDeCola/my-cheat-sheets/software/operations/continuous-integration-continuous-deployment/concourse-cheat-sheet/README.md

 # CONCOURSE CHEAT SHEET

-`concourse` _is a pipelined CI (Continuous Integration) for Software Builds.
-Concourse's main goal is to run tasks_.
+_Concourse is a pipelined CI/CD tool for software builds.
+It's main goal is to run tasks._

-tl;dr,
+TL;DR

 ```bash
 http://192.168.100.6:8080/